andreisperid/E-TKT/docs/about.md

 The point is: even though the process is digitalized, *the resulting label is totally old school* and there is no easy way of telling if it wasn't made in the traditional way.

-## By merging the simple, straightforward and widely available 9mm embossing tapes in a reliable mechanism with modern connectivity, it is possible to rescue a ***would-be future that didn't happen.***
+## By combining simple and widely available 9mm embossing tapes in a reliable mechanism with modern connectivity, E-TKT rescues a ***would-be future that didn't happen***, and at the same time reduces the dependence on environmentally impacting DRM-enabled disposable cartridges.

 <br>